chantelwetzel-noaa/data_summary/doc/_main.md

 # Silvergray rockfish
  The most recent assessment of Silvergray rockfish was a data-limited assessment conducted in 2010.
-Across available data, Silvergray rockfish have been observed and sampled generally by both commercial and recreational fisheries.
+Across available data, Silvergray rockfish have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 6,876 length observations, 0 age readings, and 2,284 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 3,256 length observations, 0 age readings, and 2,078 otoliths that are available to be aged.
-In California, since 2000, a total of 17 length observations, 0 age readings, and 6 otoliths have been collected In Oregon, since 2000, a total of 2,134 length observations, 0 age readings, and 2,072 otoliths have been collected In Washington, since 2000, a total of 1,105 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 17 length observations, 0 age readings, and 6 otoliths have been collected.
+In Oregon, since 2000, a total of 2,134 length observations, 0 age readings, and 2,072 otoliths have been collected.
+In Washington, since 2000, a total of 1,105 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 465 length observations, 0 age readings, and 76 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 432 length observations, 0 age readings, and 76 otoliths that are available to be aged.
-In California, since 2003, a total of 1 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 328 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 103 length observations, 0 age readings, and 76 otoliths have been collected
+In California, since 2003, a total of 1 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 328 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 103 length observations, 0 age readings, and 76 otoliths have been collected.

+Across all years of available data, the NWFSC WCGBT survey has collected a total of 753 length observations, 0 age readings, and 638 otoliths that are available to be aged.

 ## commercial fisheries
  \begingroup\fontsize{10}{12}\selectfont